git-ecosystem/git-credential-manager/docs/environment.md

 Specify which authentication flow should be used when performing Microsoft authentication and an interactive flow is required.

-Defaults to the value `auto`.
+Defaults to `auto`.

-**Note:** If [`GCM_MSAUTH_USEBROKER`](#gcm_msauth_usebroker) is set to `true` and the operating system authentication broker is available, all flows will be delegated to the broker; this setting has no effect.
+**Note:** If [`GCM_MSAUTH_USEBROKER`](#gcm_msauth_usebroker) is set to `true` and the operating system authentication broker is available, all flows will be delegated to the broker.
+If both of those things are true, then the value of `GCM_MSAUTH_FLOW` has no effect.

 Value|Authentication Flow
 -|-